joshyuan1/JuniorLints/client/README.md

 # JuniorLints Client

-The JuniorLints client was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) (CRA) and includes all of capabilities provided by CRA.
+The JuniorLints client was created with [Create React App](https://github.com/facebookincubator/create-react-app) (CRA) and includes all of capabilities provided by CRA.